jsoghigian/culicitree/Soghigian_etal_2023/ortholog_recovery_and_alignment/README.md

 align_and_trim.bash - A script to align and trim putative orthologs with MAFFT and Trimal.
 Also requires the python script fasta_subset.py.

+summarize_aa.bash - Create concatenated alignments from the output of align_and_trim.bash.

 outlier_detection.R - The R commands used to identify outlier sequences based on our branch-length method.